AlphaEye420/DayZ-Modwork/Server_Tools/Expansion_TraderZone_Tools/readme.md

   * Overwrites the dragged json(s) to have **ZERO ITEMS**
   * Expansion mod will repopulate your stock on the next server restart
   * Great for Admins performing server wipes
-  * Careful, Backup first as needed - The batch does NOT create backups for you
+  * Careful, Backup first as needed - The batch does NOT create backups for you!!
+  * If you have the C# Console App, you do not need the batch file to acheive a reset